The Kashmir Issue is not just a border dispute between India and Pakistan. It has many dimensions – external and internal.

-But it was widely believed that the results did not reflect popular choice and that the entire election process was rigged.
+However, it was widely believed that the results did not reflect the popular choice and that the entire election process was rigged.

 A popular resentment had already been brewing in the State against the inefficient administration since the early 1980s.
 This was now augmented by the commonly prevailing feeling that democratic processes were being undermined at the behest of the Centre.
 This generated a political crisis in Kashmir which became severe with the rise of the insurgency.

-By 1989, the State had come in the grip of a militant movement mobilised around the cause of a separate Kashmiri nation.
+By 1989, the State had come into the grip of a militant movement mobilized around the cause of a separate Kashmiri nation.

-The insurgents got moral, material and military support from Pakistan.
-The balance of influence had decisively tilted in Pakistan’s favour by the late 1980s, with people’s sympathy no longer with the Indian union as it had been in 1947-48, 1965 or 1971.
+The insurgents got moral, material, and military support from Pakistan.
+The balance of influence had decisively tilted in Pakistan’s favor by the late 1980s, with people’s sympathy no longer with the Indian Union as it had been in 1947-48, 1965 or 1971.

-The terrorists and militants drove out almost all the Hindus from the Kashmir valley, ensuring that a future plebiscite (if it happens) will be meaningless.
+The terrorists and militants drove out almost all the Hindus from the Kashmir valley, ensuring that a future plebiscite (if it happens) would be meaningless.

-India imposed Armed Forces Special Powers Act (AFSPA) in Jammu and Kashmir by 1990.
+India imposed the Armed Forces Special Powers Act (AFSPA) in Jammu and Kashmir in 1990.

-For a number of years, the State was under President’s rule and effectively under the control of the armed forces.
+For several years, the State was under President’s rule and effectively under the control of the armed forces.
 Throughout the period from 1990, Jammu and Kashmir experienced violence at the hands of the insurgents and through army action.

 Thousands of soldiers, civilians, and militants have been killed in the uprising and the Indian crackdown since 1989.

-Even though state elections are conducted, Kashmir has not returned to the normalcy before 1987.
+Even though state elections were conducted, Kashmir did not return to normalcy before 1987.